nukethebees/nukethebees.github.io/_posts/2025-04-14-arena-allocators-parser.markdown

 }
 {% endhighlight %}

-The pool itself is created simply by calling `new` to get enough bytes for the buffer and the `Pool` object and then emplacing the new `Pool` instance into the top of the buffer.
+The pool is created by allocating `sizeof(Pool) + new_capacity` bytes and then constructing the object at the start of the array.

 {% highlight cpp %}
 auto ArenaMemoryResourcePool::create_pool(std::size_t initial_size) -> ArenaMemoryResourcePool * {